caioforteribeiro/pands-problem-sheet/README.md

 ```

 ### Notes & Coments
 The program starts by importing the `sys` module, so we're able to fetch arguments from the command line.
 Then, we store the 2nd argument of the command line into a variable `filename`, using `sys.argv`.
-The program opens the file in read mode and the resulting string is stored into `content`.
+The program opens the file in read mode and the resulting string is stored into `content` (we can test it using the `type()` function).
 To print out the number of e's, then, we can simply use the string method `count()`.

 ### References
-- **Getting an argument from te command line:**
+- **Getting an argument from the command line:**
   - Nandan Kumar, [How to use sys.argv in Python](https://www.knowledgehut.com/blog/programming/sys-argv-python-examples), Knowledge Hut.
 Access on 14 March, 2021.
   - [sys — System-specific parameters and functions](https://docs.python.org/3/library/sys.html), The Python Standard Library.
 Access on 14 March, 2021.
 - **Handling files in Python:**